ibnuda/fpmortals/manuscript/complete.md

   type FieldType[K, +V] = V with KeyTag[K, V]
 ~~~~~~~~

-If we want to access the field name from a `FieldType[K, A]`, we ask for
-implicit evidence `Witness.Aux[K]`, which allows us to access the value of `K`
-at runtime.

 Bila kita ingin mengakses nama bidang dari sebuah `FieldType[K, A]`, kita dapat
 meminta bukti implisit `Witness.Aux[K]` yang memperkenankan kita untuk mengakses
 nilai dari `K` pada waktu-jalan.

-Superficially, this is all we need to know about Shapeless to be able to derive
-a typeclass.
-However, things get increasingly complex, so we will proceed with
-increasingly complex examples.

 Secara sekilas, ini semua yang harus kita tahu mengenai Shapeless agar dapat
 menderivasi sebuah kelas tipe.
 Namun, karena semua hal semakin rumit, misalkan